Chando0185/face_recognition_system/README.md

-# Face Recognition System Without Any Knowledge Of Deep Learning
+# Face Recognition System Without Any Knowledge Of Deep Learning.
+# For More Details ( KNOWLEDGE DOCTOR ) Youtube Channel.